 - Want to start a simple small business website – try Wix or Squarespace.

-- Need more customizable options and to include a blog – go with WordPress.
+- Need more customizable options and to include a blog – go with WordPress website.

-- Are you selling a couple of products and need a simple solution – check out Shopify.
+- Are you selling a couple of products and need online store – check out Shopify.

 Step #4: Select a theme or template for your website